ekohrt/mtg-deck-helper-ui/README.md

 The "Pull Image from Gatherer" button sends a request to [Gatherer](https://gatherer.wizards.com/Pages/Default.aspx) and downloads the selected card's image to your computer.

-There is currently no feature to search a card by name: to add a card to the deck, type its name in the text field on the left.
+There is currently no feature to search a card by name; to add a card to the deck, type its name in the text field on the left.

+The UI was built with [QT Designer](https://doc.qt.io/qt-5/qtdesigner-manual.html).